NICHD-BSPC/training/source/rsync.rst

 Other useful options
 --------------------

-Sometimes you want to copy the files that symlinks point to, rather than the symlink.
+- Sometimes you want to copy the files that symlinks point to, rather than the symlink.
 In such a case, use the ``-L`` argument to follow symlinks.

-If you have large uncompressed files or a slow connection, use ``-z`` to compress over the wire.
+- If you have large uncompressed files or a slow connection, use ``-z`` to compress over the wire.
 Rsync will automatically decompress on the remote.
   This sends less data over the network at the cost of CPU to compress/decompress.
 It uses zlib compression, so if you have lots of data in gzip or tar.gz files, using ``-z`` will try to compress already-compressed data, wasting CPU.

-Use ``--partial`` (or ``-P``, which implies both ``--partial`` and ``--progress``) which will keep partially-transferred files on the remote.
+- Use ``--partial`` (or ``-P``, which implies both ``--partial`` and ``--progress``) which will keep partially-transferred files on the remote.
   This is especially good for large files, so rsync can pick up where it left off on the same file.

-More recent versions of rsync support the ``--info=progress2`` argument, which reports the transfer speeds for the *entire transfer* rather than for each file.
+- More recent versions of rsync support the ``--info=progress2`` argument, which reports the transfer speeds for the *entire transfer* rather than for each file.
 This can give you a better idea of the real transfer speed.

-Use ``--exclude`` to avoid transferring matching patterns.
-Useful to avoid copying conda environments.
+- Use ``--exclude`` to avoid transferring matching patterns.
+Useful to avoid copying conda environments, for example.

+There are many more options for rsync, so as usual, read the manual (e.g., ``man rsync``)!